abbeyroad7/Terra-CoTs/content/World/Misc/Rules/Downtime/Downtime.md

 To accomplish an Activity during a Short Rest, players must utilize their Hit Dice pool.
 See more details below.
 #### Hit Dice
 Hit dice represent an overall pool of energy, vitality, and competence that can be used for many things other than simple recovery.
-This means that leveling up allows characters to be more competent and productive out of combat, which is especially important if the game ends up focused on politics and skill use.

 **Players may spend 1 Hit Dice per every 1 hour dedicated to an activity.**